raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

-We will come back to this sequence, but first, let's look at generators that transform other generators.
+We will come back to this sequence, but first, let's look at generator functions that transform other generators.

 ---